 Five years later, you still resent it.
 In fact, you will resent that your entire life.
 Does that mean you will end up divorced?
 Not at all.
 It’s just a fact that you will hold a little bit of resentment about that forever.
 Even if you go to marriage therapy and bring it up, that helps, but it’s still there and probably always will be.
 People have a hard time forgetting.

-Another example of resentment: Let’s say you’ve been married for 10 years and all of a sudden, your husband starts making new friends and wants to go out with them.
-He suddenly starts drinking more than he used to, and stays out really late with these guys.
+Another example of resentment: Let’s say you’ve been married for 10 years and all of a sudden, your husband starts making new friends and acting single and wants to go out all the time.
+He suddenly starts drinking more than he used to, and stays out really late.
 He swears he isn’t cheating, but more and more, you find yourself home alone on Saturday nights.